Canon 600D vs Olympus TG-6

 - More modern: Reflects 8 years and 3 months of technical progress since the 600D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the TG-6 comes out slightly ahead of the 600D (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 600D and the Olympus TG-6 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.